heidihoward/distributed-consensus-reading-list/README.md

-## Distributed consensus reading list
+# Distributed Consensus Reading List

 Since its inception in the 1980s, [distributed consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) (and the related areas of [atomic broadcast](https://en.wikipedia.org/wiki/Atomic_broadcast), [state machine replication](https://en.wikipedia.org/wiki/State_machine_replication), and [byzantine fault tolerance](https://en.wikipedia.org/wiki/Byzantine_fault)) have been the subjects of extensive academic research.
 This is a very list of papers relating to distributed consensus.